Being homeless takes its toll on young people, putting them at risk of health problems.

 Good health is a huge part of finding a home, a job and becoming independent.
-Young people who've had health support from Centrepoint are 21 per cent more likely to get into their preferred education and training.
+We offer young people the support they need to look after their mental and physical health.

 Long term good health means that homeless young people are able benefit from our other programmes like education, jobs skills training and sport.
 Teams across Centrepoint recognise this and work together to build health support into all of the workshops and projects open to young people.

 We give homeless young people the opportunity to complete their education, gain skills and prepare for a career.